loupeteam/Omniverse_BnR_Bridge_Extension/README.md

 Detailed documentation can be found in the extension readme file [here](exts/loupe.simulation.br_bridge/docs/README.md).

+# Testing

+To run this extension's unit tests, open Omniverse's Extensions Manager, go to the Tests tab, and click "Run Extension Tests."
+Enabling UI Mode makes it easier to perform individual tests.

 # Licensing

 This software contains source code provided by NVIDIA Corporation.
 This code is subject to the terms of the [NVIDIA Omniverse License Agreement](https://docs.omniverse.nvidia.com/isaacsim/latest/common/NVIDIA_Omniverse_License_Agreement.html).
 Files are licensed as follows: